wiseman-timelord/MaNTella-Launcher/README.md

 - Re-Structuring of script, sorting out sections into themes of code is important for large scripts.
 - Optimization through intellgent code and merging functions, possibly involving additional global for function program.
 - Logic and sanity checks, general checkovers of code.
+- Most Complicated text menu I have done for a while.

 ### Description
 - a Windows Installer/Optimizer/Launcher for Mantella for, Fallout 4/Vr and Skyrim Se/Ae/Vr, specifically only for local models on Windows through, Ollama or LM Studio.
 Mantella was optimized for 8K on GPT, so, Mantella-Launcher instead optimizes Mantella for Local Models.
 The script facilitates pre-launch, configuration management and optimization, launches, xVASynth and your chosen game, if they are not already running, then it launches Mantella, by making use of the settings already present in `config.ini`, so you do still need to configure that first.
 Mantella-Launcher also performs various tasks such as, cleaning configuration files and optimizing the mantella prompts.
 The Batch file manages the, communication between and launching, of the relevant programs/scripts, while the Python component of the script handles the heavy work, and displays an interactive menu for user selection of game and optimization options.